Mephisto (wrestler): Personal life

-The man who would grow up to wrestle as Mephisto was born on December 12, 1968, in Mexico City, son of Alberto Leonel Hernández López, better known as the Luchador (professional wrestler) "Astro Rey" (Spanish for "Astro King") and later on as "Kahoz".
-By 1971 his father had started wrestling which meant that the future Mephisto grew up around wrestlers, wanting to become one himself from a very early age.
+The man who would grow up to wrestle as Mephisto was born on December 12, 1968, in Mexico City, the son of Alberto Leonel Hernández López, better known as the professional wrestler "Astro Rey" (Spanish for "Astro King") and later on as "Kahoz".
+By 1971, his father had started wrestling, which meant that the future Mephisto grew up around wrestlers, wanting to become one himself from a very early age.

 Professional wrestling career

+Early career (1988–1992)

-After training under his father, and his uncle the luchador known as "El Gallo Giro", he made his debut as "Kahoz Jr.", as a tribute to his father's final wrestling character.
-From 1988 until 1993 he wrestled as Kahoz Jr. for various promotions in Mexico.
-His father, however, urged him to change gimmicks to the one that got his father the most fame "Astro Rey Jr.".
-As Astro Rey Jr. or simply "Astro Jr." he travelled the world and wrestled extensively in Mexico and Japan.
-On March 22, 1999, Astro Rey Jr. won the Mexican National Welterweight Championship from Arkangel de la Muerte and defended it several times during his 19-month reign.
-Astro Rey Jr. finally lost the title to Karloff Lagarde Jr. on October 23, 2000.
+After training under his father and uncle, a luchador known as "El Gallo Giro", he made his debut in 1988 under the ring name "Kahoz Jr.", a tribute to his father's final wrestling character, working for various promotions in Mexico and Japan.
+His father, however, urged him to change gimmicks to the one that got his father the most fame, "Astro Rey Jr." (or simply "Astro Jr.").

+Consejo Mundial de Lucha Libre (1992–present)

+Astro Rey Jr. / Sendero (1992–2001)

+Astro Rey Jr. made his debut for Consejo Mundial de Lucha Libre (CMLL) on October 4, 1992, at their main venue, Arena México, teaming with Aguila de Plata to defeat Bufalo Salvaje and El Cortado.
+He received his first major opportunity on April 7, 1995, when he teamed with veteran Dr. Wagner Jr. for the Torneo Gran Alternativa ("Great Alternative Tournament").
+They defeated Guerrero de la Muerte and Mocho Cota and Atlantico and Atlantis to advance to the finals, which they lost to Shocker and Silver King.

+From late 1997 to 1998, he wrestled under the name Sendero, which earned him a spot at the CMLL 65th Anniversary Show on September 18, 1998, where he and El Oriental lost to Halcon Negro Jr. and Virus.
+Upon his return as Astro Rey Jr., on March 22, 1999, he won the Mexican National Welterweight Championship from Arkangel de la Muerte.
+On April 2, he was paired with Shocker in that year's Torneo Gran Alternativa, defeating Apolo Dantés and Karloff Lagarde Jr. in the first round, before losing to Atlantico and Mr. Niebla in the second round.
+Astro Rey Jr. lost the title to Karloff Lagarde Jr. on October 23, 2000, leading to a mask vs. hair Lucha de Apuestas ("bet match") between the two seven days later, which Astro Rey Jr. won, forcing his opponent to have his hair shaved off.